s00d/intro.ts/README.md

 ## Advantages

-Fast, Easy, Typescript, no virtual dom, Events
+Fast, Easy, Typescript, not use virtual dom, Events

 Works easier and faster than the original, completely written in ts